Atul04singh/AI-NotesGenerator/README.md

-# AI-NotesGenerator
-Notes Generator – Microservices Project  This project is a microservices-based application that takes a syllabus as input and automatically generates detailed study notes.
 ---
-# 📘 Notes Generator (Microservices Architecture)
+# 📘 AI Notes Generator (Microservices Architecture)

 A modular **Notes Generator System** built with **Node.js microservices**, designed to automatically generate structured study notes from a given syllabus.
 This project follows a **microservices architecture**, making it scalable, maintainable, and easy to extend with new features.